A Career in Osteopathy

 At the time of writing, there are in the region of 5,000 qualified osteopaths registered with the General Osteopathic Council.
 Since it became the first complementary therapy to gain statutory recognition, the demand for, and popularity of treatment has been steadily increasing.
 Today osteopaths carry out around 7 million treatments in the UK alone, increasingly within the NHS.

-Osteopathy is a flexible profession, with most osteopaths working in private practice, either on their own or with other healthcare professionals.
+Most osteopaths working in private practice, either on their own or with other healthcare professionals.
 Earnings will vary, depending on how many patients one sees, and how and where one works.
 On average, osteopaths charge between £25 and £50 per treatment.

 Graduates of the School are enabled immediately following graduation to register with the General Osteopathic Council and enter into full-time osteopathic practice.